seanfisher/better-sqlite3-lambda-layer/README.md

 It should spit out the name of the ARN that you can use in your other lambdas.

+If you want to use a lambda globally, you can run this command to grant access globally (replace $VERSION with the correct version):

+    aws lambda add-layer-version-permission --layer-name BetterSqlite3 --statement-id global-lambda-layer-access --version-number $VERSION --principal '*' --action lambda:GetLayerVersion

 ## Customization

 This repo should also work with other native modules - just build your application normally using `npm install`.
 You can even run your application locally; the build script takes your entire `node_modules` folder, installs the production dependencies built using a lambda environment, and packages it up into the layer.